direct to content

 The East-Indiaman Zutphen admiral of the return fleet of 1648 flanked by the flutes King of Poland and Noordmunster.

-After more than 2 months of sailing across the Indian Ocean, one of the helmsmen estimated that they were still 1,000 kilometers from the African coast, but another helmsman warned that they might encounter that coast sooner than expected.
+After more than 2 months of sailing across the Indian Ocean, one of the helmsmen estimated that they were still 1,000 kilometres from the African coast, but another helmsman warned that they might encounter that coast sooner than expected.

 Until the late 18th century, there was no method to determine the ship's position in terms of longitude.
 The estimate of the first-mentioned helmsman was therefore based exclusively on dead reckoning (the sum of the courses sailed and distances covered during approximately 70 days).
 The latter helmsman based his suspicion on the observed magnetic variation.
 This varies from place to place and if there are sufficiently reliable observations, this can provide an indication of the position.